Volue-Public/energy-mesh-python/docs/source/authentication.rst

 Usage
 *****************

-To use authentication user has to provide authentication parameters when creating :ref:`volue.mesh`.Connection or :ref:`volue.mesh.aio`.Connection: object.
+To use authentication the user has to provide authentication parameters when creating a :ref:`volue.mesh`.Connection or a :ref:`volue.mesh.aio`.Connection:.
 Authentication parameters consist of:

 * Service Principal Name (SPN)